Koa Santos: College

 Ahead of the 2017 NCAA Division I men's soccer season, Laukoa signed a National Letter of Intent to play collegiately for San Diego State University.
-Laukoa is the first men's soccer player from the State of Hawaii to play in the Pac-12.
+Laukoa is the first men's soccer player from state of Hawaii to play in the Pac-12.
 Laukoa would go on to red shirt his first season at San Diego and make his official debut during the 2018 season.
 On September 24, 2018, Laukoa scored his first collegiate goal against UNLV.
-Laukoa would finish his collegiate career with 58 appearances, scoring two goals and tallying three assists.
+Laukoa would finish his collegiate career with 58 appearances, scoring two goals and tallying three assists..
 Santos was named to the Pac-12 Academic Honor Roll on three consecutive seasons from 2019 to 2021.

 Amateur

 While at college, Santos appeared in the National Premier Soccer League with ASC San Diego during their 2018 season, making two regular season appearances.
 In 2021, Santos played with USL League Two Portland Timbers U23s, scoring two goals in ten appearances.